We WELCOME Transfers!

 Anna Maria College accepts transfer applications from students who have previously applied to Anna Maria College and were accepted.
 You may reactivate your application if you applied and were accepted within the last two years.

-Please send an official note or email to the admission office stating that you would like to reactivate your application and specify which semester you would now like to begin.
+Please send an official note or email to the Office of Undergraduate Admission stating that you would like to reactivate your application and specify which semester you would now like to begin.
+Be sure to indicate if you originally applied as a first-year student and are now a transfer student after earning college-level coursework.

-You will then need to submit the following information:
+To reactivate your Anna Maria College application, you will need to submit the following information:

-- Official final high school transcript (including your final senior grades and date of graduation) if you have not done so previously
+- If you have not done so previously, official final high school transcript (including your final senior grades and graduation date).

 - A personal statement explaining why you would like to transfer to Anna Maria College.